 Requests in Spanish are often constructed using the verb PODER in its different conjugations.
 PODER corresponds to both the modal CAN and the verb “TO BE ABLE TO” in English.
 As we mentioned before, PODER is a stem changing verb so its stem will change its stem from “Pod-” to “Pued-” for all the pronouns, except for “Vos, Vosotros” and “Nosotros”, for example: “Yo puedo…”, “Tú puedes…”, “Nosotros podemos…” and so on.

-Basic requests in Spanish would look something like: ¿(Tú) puedes ayudarme?
+Basic requests in Spanish need question marks at the beginning and end, and would look like this: ¿(Tú) puedes ayudarme?
 (Can you help me?).
 Remember the subject pronoun is optional and actually your question may sound more natural if you leave it out.
 Also, if you ask for something using USTED, then you will sound more polite and formal, e.g. ¿Usted puede ayudarme? (formal) vs ¿Podés ayudarme? (informal).
-Here are some examples using the verb PODER for requests in Spanish:
+Here are some examples using the verb PODER for asking for favors in Spanish and other requests:

 ¿(Tú) puedes abrir la puerta? (informal)